tmtsoftware/csw/docs/src/main/services/event.md

 # Event Service

-The Event Service implements the [publish/subscribe messaging paradigm](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) where one component publishes an event and all components that have subscribed receive the event.
+The Event Service implements the [publish/subscribe messaging paradigm](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) where one component publishes an event and all clients that have subscribed receive the event.
 In CSW, the events published are described under the messages documentation @ref:[here](./../params/events.md).
-One advantage of this type of message system and Event Service also is that publishers and subscribers are decoupled.
+One advantage of this type of message system for the Event Service is that publishers and subscribers are decoupled.
 This decoupling of publishers and subscribers can allow for greater scalability and a more dynamic network topology.
 Publishers can publish regardless of whether there are subscribers, and subscribers can subscribe even if there are no publishers.
 The relationship between publishers and subscribers can be one-to-one, one-to-many, many to one, or even many-to-many.

-Event Service is optimized for the high performance requirements of events as demands with varying rates, for ex.
-100 Hz, 50 Hz etc., but can also be used with events that are published infrequently or when values change.
+The Event Service is optimized for the high performance requirements of events as demands with varying rates, (e.g. 100 Hz, 50 Hz etc.), but can also be used with events that are published infrequently or when values change.
 In the TMT control system, events may be created as the output of a calculation by one component for the input to a calculation in one or more other components.
 Demand events often consist of events that are published at a specific rate.

-The Event Service provides an API that allows events to be published and also allows clients to subscribe and unsubscribe to specific events and call developer code when events are received.

-Event Service also stores the most recent published event for every unique event by prefix and name.
-This is useful for publishing components when an event contains state information that changes.
-Other components needing to check the state can do so without the overhead of subscribing.
+The Event Service also stores the most recent published event for every unique event by prefix and name.
+This allows components needing to check the state of another component can do so without the overhead of subscribing.

 ## Dependencies